google/applied-machine-learning-intensive/v2/04_classification/xx_classification_gone_wrong/classification_gone_wrong.md

   * What was the cause of this problem?
   * Are their other mistakes that this model/system could make with this same root problem?
   * What are the short-term and long-term impacts of this?
-1. Each group will present for 5 minutes to the rest of the class.
+3. Each group will present to the class (5 minutes/group)

 <!--
 Each group will read their article and discuss these questions.
 After reading and your group discussion, each group will present to the class.
 You may have one member of your group present or several.
 When planning this 5-minute presentation, please allow one minute for questions.